adsp-polito/adsp-polito.github.io/README.md

 The entire course material is shared with license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ### Contacts
-For any question, feel you free to drop an email to <giuseppe.rizzo@polito.it>
+For any question, feel you free to mail <giuseppe.rizzo@polito.it>